Skip to content

 Squid->>Squid: Parse CONNECT api.github.com:443

-alt api.github.com in allowlist
+alt Domain in blocklist

 Squid->>Host: Outbound to api.github.com:443